 Build engaging and helpful email workflows (not annoying ones):

 Once customers do agree to give you their email, make sure you are building a constructive and not annoying relationship.
 If once them give you their email, you do nothing but spam them with offers and an email every single time you add a product, they are highly likely to unsubscribe or being just ignoring your messages, even if they were interested.
-One way to avoid being another annoying company is email personalization and targeting.
+One way to avoid being another annoying company and increase your open rates is email personalization and targeting.
 Use a tool to send emails tailored to potential customers preference, demographic, and past behavior on your site.
 79% of customers do not consider offers from companies unless they are personalized and relevant to them.

 Deliver more than just products, sell an experience:

 Some of the top performing eCommerce online stores go far just a page with products and reviews.
 People go to Amazon for that these days.
 If you’re a small online store, there is not a good chance that you will beat out Amazon products on shipping or price.
 You need to deliver something beyond the products to be competitive.
 Create a brand story and culture that speaks to your target audience that they want to be a part of.
 Some ways that brands build an experience online that gets potential customers coming back are:

 - Suggested combinations